 An aspect that the Acer Aspire may lack is RAM.
 You get a fantastic 8GB of RAM which is more than enough to run most games in the current market, however, this may not be the case in the future, and adding additional RAM may be necessary sometime down the line.

 If this is the case, the Acer Aspire has made it easier than most models to do so as it has a compartment door that allows you to quickly and easily upgrade your storage and memory.

 In terms of viewing quality, this laptop offers the maximum quality that you would expect from most budget laptops on the market, due to the screen size limitations that laptops have in comparison to a desktop monitor.
 You can only really expect so much and the Acer Aspire meets these expectations.

 Delivering a full HD widescreen LED-backlit display, you don’t have to worry about screen glare or anything else compromising your gaming session.
-This laptop also integrates some liked modern features, such a touch log in which not only makes it easier to log into your device, but it also makes it harder for other people to access your data.
+This laptop also integrates some liked modern features, such as a touch log in which not only makes it easier to log into your device, but also makes it harder for other people to access your data.